 When choosing a bike for young riders, the first step is to select the correct bike size.
 Kids’ bikes are classified according to their wheel size, from 12 to 24 inches.

-For children of age 6 and under, a two-step test is suggested:
+For children of age 6 and under, we suggest this quick two-step test:

-- Make sure the child can put both feet flat on the ground
+- Once seated on the bike, the child can put both feet flat on the ground

-- Make sure the child is able to turn the handlebars easily while keeping both hands on the handles
+- Make sure the child is able to turn the handlebars easily without letting go

 Bike size chart